wbitt/Network-MultiTool/README.md

 **Notes:**
 * You can pass additional parameter `--namespace=<your-desired-namespace>` to the above kubectl command.
 * Due to a possibility of something (some service) already listening on port 80 and 443 on the worker nodes, the `daemonset` is configured to run multitool on port `1180` and `11443`.

-One could argue that it is possible to simply install the tools on the hosts and get over with it.
-However, we should keep the infrastructure immutable and not install anything on the hosts. *Ideally* we should never `ssh` to our cluster worker nodes.
-Some of the reasons are:

-* It is generally cumbersome to install the tools since they might be needed on several hosts.
-* New packages may conflict with existing packages, and *may* break some functionality of the host.
-* Removing the tools and dependencies after use could be difficult, as it *may* break some functionality of the host.
-* By using a `daemonset`, it makes it easier to integrate with other resources. e.g. Use volumes for packet capture files, etc.
-* Using the `daemonset` provides a *'cloud native'* approach to provision debugging/testing tools.
-* You can `exec` into the `daemonset`, without needing to SSH into the node.
+You can change this in the YAML file if you want.

 # Configurable HTTP and HTTPS ports: